-In October the ICS puts on a series of lectures presented by Group Heads and senior postdocs throughout the Institute.
+In October the ICS puts on a series of induction lectures presented by professionals throughout the Institute.
 All new students are expected to attend, to gain an understanding of the work going on at the Institute.
-The Induction also includes Health & Safety training, a presentation skills workshop, and a journal club.
+The Induction also includes Health & Safety training, facilities talks, and a journal club.